What is eloping?

 How do you plan an elopement?

 Don’t stress yourself out by thinking of how you’re going to plan your elopement.
 Chances are your elopement photographer will do most of the heavy lifting for you.
 For us, we love taking on most of the planning tasks so our couples can head off into their elopement adventure with the peace of mind they’re looking for.
 We take care of things like finding a location, working out a timeline to ensure we have plenty of time to soak in the views and get to the best scenery during the perfect time for the best photos, helping you with what to pack for your elopement, getting the proper permits for that location, telling you exactly where you should go to get your marriage license, mapping out the terrain, and so much more.
 Why do we do this?
 Because when your elopement day, location, and timing come together perfectly, your photos will be incredible.
 It’s all apart of the experience when you work with us!

 But there are just a few things that are required to put on an elopement.
 These things are the two of you, your wedding vows, and a signed marriage license (a maybe a few witnesses, and officiant depending on the marriage laws of the state you’re getting married in).
 Pretty simple, right?
 We like to keep things easy peezy around here.
 But of course, yes, 100 times yes, we will help you with whatever you need.
 Literally, there is no task that is out of our scope when it comes to helping you plan your day.
 Why?
 Because we also eloped, and we know how incredibly special it is to have a day you can look back on and be super proud of, and be super happy about.
 We’re talking no ragrets.
 Not even one letter.

-Is an elopement legal?
+Is eloping a legal marriage?
 And are they legally binding?

 Is an elopement a real marriage?